DNCsait/cprg-218-lab-2/recipes.md

 5. Toast hamburger buns on the grill.
 6. Assemble sandwiches with chicken, lettuce, tomato, and mayonnaise.

+## Soups
+### Tomato Soup

+Ingredients:
+- 1 can of tomato soup

+Instructions:
+1. Pour can of tomato soup in a microwave-safe bowl.
+2. Microwave covered bowl for 3 minutes.
+3. Grab a spoon and eat it.

 ## Desserts
 ### Chocolate Chip Cookies